ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 # Create an EVM Subnet on Mainnet

-After trying out a Subnet on Fuji using stored keys, by following [this tutorial](./create-a-fuji-subnet), next step is to try it out on Mainnet.
+After trying out a Subnet on `Fuji` using stored keys, by following [this tutorial](./create-a-fuji-subnet), next step is to try it out on `Mainnet`.

-In this article, we show how to do the following on Mainnet.
+In this article, we show how to do the following on `Mainnet`.

 - Create a Subnet.
 - Deploy a virtual machine based on Subnet-EVM.
 - Add a node as a validator to the Subnet.
 - Join a node to the newly created Subnet.

-All IDs in this article are for illustration purpose.
+All IDs in this article are for illustration purposes.
 They can be different in your own run-through of this tutorial.

 ## Prerequisites

-- 1+ nodes running and fully bootstrapped on Mainnet.
-Check out [Nodes](../nodes/README.md) section on how to run a node and become a validator.
+- 1+ nodes running and fully bootstrapped on `Mainnet`.
+Check out the section [Nodes](../nodes/README.md) on how to run a node and become a validator.
 - [`Avalanche-CLI`](https://github.com/ava-labs/avalanche-cli) installed
 - a funded ledger device

 ### Virtual Machine

-Avalanche is a network composed of multiple blockchains.
+Avalanche can run multiple blockchains.
 Each blockchain is an instance of a [Virtual Machine (VM)](../subnets/README.md#virtual-machines), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.

 [Subnet-EVM](https://github.com/ava-labs/subnet-evm) is the VM that defines the Subnet Contract Chains.
 Subnet-EVM is a simplified version of [Avalanche C-Chain](https://github.com/ava-labs/coreth).